Arehmans/food-allergen/README.md

 | Allergens       | Lists allergens associated with the product, indicating potential allergic reactions. |
 | Prediction      | Label for the food product based on ingredients and allergens.                        |

-#Code Information

-/src/ML.ipynb  # Runs allergen classification with Machine & Deep learning including their feature extraction techinques with ML  like TFIDF,GLOVE and BOW.
+/src/ML.ipynb
+Performs allergen classification using machine learning and deep learning models.
+It includes feature extraction techniques such as TF-IDF, GloVe, and Bag of Words (BoW) for traditional machine learning models.

+/src/DL.ipynb
-/src/DL.ipynb  # include deep learning code on various learning rate and batch size
+Contains deep learning experiments with various learning rates and batch sizes, analyzing their impact on model performance.
 #Usage Instructions

 # Step 1: Clone repo